mrzarkovic/cog/README.md

 ### `variable()`

-The Cog library is designed with simplicity in mind and thus provides a single API, the **variable** method.
+The Cog library is designed with simplicity in mind and thus provides a single API, the **variable** method (if we exclude the _render_ method).

 `variable` is a function that creates a new reactive variable.
 It is used to create a state variable within the `state` object of the Cog library.
 It takes a name and an initial value as arguments, and adds an entry to the `state` object with the given name and value.